Colombian peace process: Background

-Toward the end of President Uribe’s second term, in January 2010, the then-High Commissioner for Peace, Frank Pearl, informed U.S. Ambassador William Brownfield that he had established informal channels of communication with the FARC.
-The goal was to build mutual confidence and develop a roadmap for the incoming administration.
-According to a U.S. diplomatic cable from February 2010, intermediaries were preparing a direct meeting between government representatives and FARC officials in Sweden.

-Despite these efforts, Uribe remained skeptical about the possibility of a negotiated settlement.
-In a meeting with United States Deputy Secretary of State James Steinberg in February 2009, Uribe reportedly stated that the FARC “would never negotiate as long as it enjoyed a safe haven in Venezuela coupled with a steady income from drug trafficking.”

-Ultimately, the informal rapprochements were cut short in April 2010, when the FARC returned the remains of Colonel Julián Guevara, who had been held hostage for 12 years.
-The gesture, rather than opening space for dialogue, effectively marked the breakdown of exploratory efforts.

-Although the FARC was not militarily defeated, President Uribe significantly weakened its operational capacity and inflicted major losses on its ranks.
-In 2002, the group had an estimated 20,700 combatants, a number that had dropped to just over 8,000 by 2010.
-During the same period, attacks on civilian settlements, acts of terrorism, kidnappings, and homicides decreased markedly.
 According to the Colombian government's 2010–2014 National Development Plan, the FARC had been forced to revert to basic guerrilla warfare tactics, carrying out sporadic, uncoordinated attacks against security forces and using intimidation against civilians.

-In 2010, former Minister of Defense Juan Manuel Santos was elected president with Uribe’s endorsement, campaigning on a platform that promised to continue consolidating democratic security.
-In September of that year, Santos celebrated the death of FARC military commander Mono Jojoy in a targeted military operation, calling it the most significant blow against the group in its history.
+In 2010, former Minister of Defense Juan Manuel Santos was elected president with Uribe's endorsement, campaigning on a platform that promised to continue consolidating democratic security.
+In September of that year, Santos celebrated the death of FARC military commander Mono Jojoy in a targeted military operation.
 Nonetheless, President Santos soon began to distance himself from his predecessor.
 In his inaugural speech, he stated that the “door to dialogue” was not “locked with a key,” signaling openness to talks with illegal armed groups under certain conditions.
 In 2011, his administration secured congressional approval for the landmark Victims and Land Restitution Law (Law 1448 of 2011), which formally recognized victims of the armed conflict and granted reparation rights, including land restitution.

 Santos also worked to restore diplomatic relations with neighboring Venezuela and Ecuador, which had deteriorated under Uribe.
-As ties improved, Venezuelan President Hugo Chávez shifted his position on the conflict and began advocating for a peaceful, negotiated solution—joining Cuba as a key external supporter of dialogue.
-This diplomatic realignment further isolated the FARC internationally and reduced external support for its armed struggle to historic lows.
+President Chávez shifted his position on the conflict and began advocating for a peaceful, negotiated solution, joining Cuba as an external supporter of dialogue.